-6 Time Management Tips for Business Owners Who Work from Home was originally published on Vault.
+6 Time Management Tips for Business Owners Who Work from Home was originally published on Firsthand.

 Working from home offers you autonomy and flexibility.
 When you run your own business, you not only have the benefits of being an independent contractor but also the absolute power of being your own boss.
 However, there are challenges to running your own business and working from home.
 The most pressing are procrastination, demotivation, and the blurring of lines between your personal and professional lives.
 Fortunately, there’s a solution for all three.
 The answer is time management.